ALL

 Falls can lead to serious injuries.
-In Alberta, falls are the leading cause of emergency room and urgent-care visits for children.
+In Alberta, falls are the leading cause of emergency room and urgent care visits for children.
 For example:

-- A 4-year-old fell 6 feet (1.8 metres) from a fence they tried to climb.
-The child broke a leg, got a
+• Quinn, 4 years old, fell 6 feet (1.8 metres) from a fence they tried to climb.
+They broke their leg, got a concussion, and had to go to the hospital.

 Your child’s development and falls